Video 4-23. Percutaneous suspension suture

 The flap of skin may be gently pulled by the suture material so that the location of the first bite directly overlies the planned fixation point.
 This permits the surgeon to double-check the final position of the suspension suture.
 The needle is then blindly inserted through the fat and deeper structures until the bone is reached.
 A 3-mm bite of the periosteum is then taken, and the needle is brought back through the soft tissues into the open center of the wound.

-The suture material is then tied utilizing an instrument ...
+The suture material is then ...